HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 For each plot of houses on the map, overall score > 0.8 is orange, 0.5 < score < 0.8 is blue, and those below 0.5 are set to yellow.

+# Conclusion

+This is an open-ended project with no certain conclusion.
+Our ultimate goal is to write a semi-application that can be extended and adjusted to a real product that can be used to help potential Airbnb customers.
+The interactive map is a model that cound be used in the future.

+Also, the data itself actually reveals a lot of information.
+While we calculate the crime number around Airbnb houses, the number is actually greater than what we thought it would be.
+Also, many of our favorite restaurants actually failed a lot of inspections.
+Cooking at home seems to be a necessary skill :)

 # Reference
 1. https://bl.ocks.org/mbostock/3887118